digistore24/digistore24-mcp-server/README.md

 **📖 See the full API documentation in your MCP client after connecting**

-## 🌐 Hosting for Customers
+## 🌐 Hosted Service

-This server is designed to be hosted as a public service, allowing your customers to connect their AI assistants to Digistore24 using their own API keys.
+This server is hosted by Digistore24 as a public service, allowing customers to connect their AI assistants to Digistore24 using their own API keys.

 ### Architecture